 Use hardware wallets for higher security

 imToken software wallet is safe and easy to use, but software wallets need users to have a good sense of security.
-For bigger amounts of assets, our imKey hardware wallet maximizes security by storing Mnemonics away from any internet connection, on a secure chip.
+For bigger amounts of tokens, our imKey hardware wallet maximizes security by storing Mnemonics away from any internet connection, on a secure chip.

 If you have any questions about wallet security or usage, please contact our official imToken customer service at: firstname.lastname@example.org